sphaughton/CV/README.md

 #### Proactive
 * On the course at Makers Academy, I was required to understand technologies at a quick pace and use them.
 I also learnt how to implement several technologies not on the course such as Image Magick and Pusher.
 * Self-taught in Adobe Photoshop, Illustrator, and Indesign CS3 - CS6.
-* I spent four years as part of an active touring band, which required me to take the lead on several projects and constantly stay level-headed while multi-tasking.
-During my time as a part of this, I worked within time schedules of labels who released our music, made wholesale shirt orders, organised van hire, booked flights and a full UK tour for an Italian band, facilitated UK performances for a band from Japan that spoke little-to-no English, and ran several consistent social media platforms.
+* Former member of an active touring band for 4 years, which required me to take the lead on several projects and constantly stay level-headed while multi-tasking.
+During my time as a part of this, I worked to schedule releases, design and print art, made wholesale shirt orders, organised van hire and ran several consistent social media platforms.
+I also booked flights and a full UK tour for an Italian band and facilitated UK performances for a group from Japan that spoke little-to-no English.

 Education
 ------